Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-ndarrays-api.markdown

 * [Mxnet Github Repo][5]
 * [An introduction to the MXNet API — part 1][7]

-Here is also full code used in this post - also available in this [repository](https://github.com/Chouffe/mxnet-clj-tutorials)
+Here is also the code used in this post - also available in this [repository](https://github.com/Chouffe/mxnet-clj-tutorials)

 ```clojure
 (ns mxnet-clj-tutorials.ndarray